modelica/efmi-standard.org/sources/Specification/old-stable-releases.md

 # Old stable releases

 There are no old stable releases.
+We are still in the process of finishing the first official release; please cf. the [candidate-drafts for it](candidate-drafts-of-next-release.md).